krystofl/krystofl.github.io/about.md

 These skills are helpful even in scenarios that don’t at first look like engineering problems, like running a business or breaking out of a locked hotel bathroom ([these things happen](https://krystof.litomisky.com/2019/12/24/trapped/)).

-First and foremost, though, I am always thinking about building a better future - let me know if you're ready to build something great!
+First and foremost, though, I am always thinking about building a better future - so let me know if you're ready to build something great and think I might be able to help!